 Uganda’s stunning scenery amazes every visitor, a case in point Winston Churchill wrote, “The kingdom of Uganda is a fairy tale, the scenery is different…from anything elsewhere to be seen in the whole range of Africa…what message I bring back…Uganda the Pearl of Africa”.

 The country’s scenery from elsewhere in Africa, those who have visited the country will agree with me.
-In fact lonely planet calls Uganda “Africa Condensed” meaning what you can find elsewhere in Africa is in one country Uganda.
+In fact, the lonely planet calls Uganda “Africa Condensed” meaning what you can find elsewhere in Africa is in one country Uganda.
 In 2012 Lonely Planet chose Uganda as “Best Country to Visit”, CNN Travel chose Bwindi Impenetrable forest National Park as “Most Beautiful Place in the World”.

 The country with rich biodiversity